The Best Dive Watches For Luxury Watch Enthusiasts

 The Breitling Superocean follows the design code of the Slow Motion with its clean lines on the stainless steel case, thick luminescent indexes, squared off hands and a high contrast dial ring but also adds more modern dive watch functions like a ceramic-inlay bezel and brightly coloured dials.

-This timepiece benefits from broad hands and indexes layered with Super-LumiNova which allows for easy readability while underwater.
 Boasting 300m of water resistance, due to the durability of the high water resistance stainless steel case, this timepiece is much more than suitable for the scuba diving community.
 It is also shock, sand and saltwater resistant.
-It really is the perfect hardcore diving watch!
-The Breitling Superocean comes with two strap options in a rubber strap or a metal bracelet.

-Combine this with the folding clasp that allows for micro adjustments to prevent rashes or abrasions, the dive watch can be worn in every situation possible.
 From the steely concentration of the office, the stainless steel bracelet does fine but for kicking back on a sunlounger, the rubber gives a more relaxed feel.
 It really does combine its rich dive watch heritage with a modern glaze of cool.

-The scratch proof inlay bezel will never show signs of wearing or fading, while the serrated bezel is unidirectional, meaning important calculations can be worked out, even while wearing gloves.
 At 28,800VpH, or 4Hz, the in-house Breitling 17 movement is self-winding and offers a power reserve of 38 hours.
 Protected by a cambered sapphire crystal which is glare proof on both sides, the movement and the dial is at no risk of harm.

-10. Tudor Black Bay 58 Bronze
+14. Tudor Black Bay 58 Bronze

 Alongside the highly regarded Black-Bay Bronze, Tudor offers a bronze version of the popular Black Bay Fifty-Eight model.
 Vintage Tudor Black Bay Fifty-Eight models are highly coveted making this timepiece one for your collection.